FNA-XNA/docs/docs/0:-FAQ.md

 For shipping builds, [use MonoKickstart](3:-Distributing-FNA-Games.md#gnulinux), do NOT use system dependencies!

 ## Where can I get fnalibs for CPU architecture X?
-If it is not included in the standard fnalibs.tar.bz2 you will need to build the libraries from source.
+If it is not included in the standard fnalibs.zip you will need to build the libraries from source.
 The instructions for each library can be found in their respective README files.

 ## What happens if I ask a question that's answered in this wiki?
 \**Bubs voice*\* That'll be [five dollars](https://github.com/sponsors/flibitijibibo/).
 No, this isn't a joke.
 Expect a link to the sponsors page for each of your requests.